-Seniors want to be cared about but are afraid of being cared for.
-In a 2004 study, researchers from the State University of New York at Albany explored what older parents are looking for in relationships with their adult children.
-They concluded participants have a strong desire for both autonomy and connection with their adult children.
+Seniors may want to be cared about but may be afraid of being cared for.
+Many seniors may have a strong desire for both autonomy from, and connection to, their adult children.

 3. You don’t have to cook (or plan or shop for meals) if you don’t want to.

-Quality dining experiences are a high priority for many senior living communities.
-Residents often have their own kitchens, too, so you can cook if and when you want.
+Quality dining experiences are a high priority at many senior living communities.
+Residents sometimes have their own kitchens, too, so you can cook if you’d like.

-The American Academy of Family Physicians estimates there are 3.7 million malnourished seniors in the U.S. today.
-Health problems, medication conflicts, lower income, lack of appetite and increasing social isolation make seniors especially vulnerable to malnutrition.
+There are nearly five million seniors facing hunger in the U.S. today.
+And health problems, medication conflicts, lower income, lack of appetite and increasing social isolation may make seniors especially vulnerable to malnutrition.

-For many adults, a move to senior living can improve nutrition.
-Seniors who live and eat alone tend to consume unhealthy, prepackaged foods more often.
-Senior living residents enjoy access to healthy menu choices without the burden of cooking, and they benefit from connecting with others at mealtime.
+For many adults, a move to senior living may improve nutrition.
+Senior-living residents may enjoy access to healthy menu choices without the burden of cooking, and they benefit from connecting with others at mealtime.

-With Assisted Living you’ll have the best of both worlds — help if you need it and independence.
+With Assisted Living you’ll have the best of both worlds — help when you need it and independence when you don’t.
 In fact, Assisted Living residents often enjoy many of the same activities and amenities that Independent Living residents enjoy.

-Seniors worry most about losing independence when moving to an Assisted Living community.
-The truth is senior living can actually help encourage independence and improve quality of life.
+Many seniors worry most about losing independence when moving to an Assisted Living community.
+The truth is senior living may actually help encourage independence.

-- Assisted Living helps seniors get out and about with transportation for doctor’s appointments, lunch and shopping trips, classes, volunteering and worship services.
+Assisted Living may help seniors get out and about with transportation for doctor’s appointments, lunch and shopping trips, classes, volunteering and worship services.

-- Assisted Living encourages safety and security.
-As we age, changes in mobility can impact mobility.
-Having help with daily activities like bathing, dressing and medication management, gives Assisted Living residents more confidence and support.
+Assisted Living may encourage safety and security.
+As we age, changes in mobility can impact safety.
+Having help with daily activities like bathing, dressing and medication management may give Assisted Living residents more confidence and support.

-Yes, moving from your family home is a big change, but senior living may give you even more freedom and more choices to live life on your terms.
+Yes, moving from a family home is a big change, but senior living may give seniors even more freedom and more choices to live life on their own terms.